MirageNet/Mirage/doc/docs/guides/bit-packing/bit-count-from-range.md

 }
 ```

-`Range = 200` so bit count is 8, causing real range to be -100 to 155
+`Range = 200` so bit count is 8, causing the real range to be -100 to 155

 `modifier = 57` will serialize to `1001_1101`